Whimsical-Maverick/Qunix/README.md

 # Qunix

-A quantum simulation of OS based algorithms
+A simulation of quantum based algorithms